 Beginning The Search For An ERP

-Once you’ve completed this gathering of requirements and needs analysis, you’re ready to research what’s on the market.
+Once you’ve completed this elicitation of requirements and needs analysis, you’re ready to research what’s on the market.
 Today’s ERP landscape offers dozens or even hundreds of choices.
 Rather than feeling overwhelmed, think of how having a shopping list helps when you enter a supermarket.
 With a clear idea of what you need, it’s much easier to choose.

 Once your analysis is complete and you’ve identified that you do need a new ERP system, take your analysis to senior management.
 You’ll have all the information in place to answer any questions or concerns they voice and will be able to make a case for why you need a new ERP system.

 Deeana Radley is a business and technology writer with over 5 years of industry insight.
-She has written extensively on technology trends, software solutions and market developments, and particularly enjoys rendering complex topics accessible to beginners.
+She has written extensively on technology trends, software solutions and market developments; and particularly enjoys rendering complex topics accessible to beginners.